vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/README.md

 Data-in-Use Encryption
 ----------------------

-VMware vSphere supports both Intel Software Guard Extensions (SGX) and AMD Secure Encrypted Virtualization-Encrypted State (SEV-ES) as hardware-based security technologies for confidential computing.
+VMware vSphere supports several hardware-based security technologies for confidential computing: Intel Software Guard Extensions (SGX), AMD Secure Encrypted Virtualization-Encrypted State (SEV-ES), and, in newer VMware Cloud Foundation releases (subject to version and licensing), Intel Trust Domain Extensions (TDX) and AMD SEV-SNP.
 Through vSphere, Intel SGX enables applications to create secure enclaves, which are isolated regions of memory that protect sensitive code and data from unauthorized access, even from privileged system software.
 For AMD SEV-ES, vSphere provides support for encrypting virtual machine register state and memory contents, protecting guest data from the hypervisor itself.
+Intel TDX and AMD SEV-SNP extend this model, isolating entire virtual machines with encrypted memory and CPU state plus additional integrity protections.
 When deploying secure workloads, administrators can enable these features through vSphere's management interface, allowing VMs to leverage the underlying CPU security features.
-While both technologies serve similar purposes in protecting sensitive workloads, they use different architectural approaches - SGX operates at the application level with enclaves, while SEV-ES works at the VM level with encrypted memory pages and CPU state.
+The technologies use different architectural approaches: SGX operates at the application level with enclaves, while the AMD technologies and Intel TDX work at the VM level with encrypted memory pages and CPU state.